amovfx/lifeguide/02_mastery/finances.md

 # Financial Management

 This is probably the most important section.
 You pay yourself first.
+Once you get a nest egg in place, you get a saftey net under you which reduces your fear and will allow you to take risks.

 Start with saving 1% of your gross income and increase it from there.
 Practise saving more and spending less.